specish/specish.github.io/README.md

 # specish.github.io

-Specish is an ES6 modules test framework that allows your tests to coexist with your code.

-Most JavaScript test frameworks are based on CommonJS.
+Most major test frameworks are based on CommonJS which means you need to transpile your project if it uses ES6 modules.
-Specish is based on ES6 modules instead.
+Specish is a small test framework based on ES6 modules so that you don't need to transpile.

-## Advantages of using an ES6 modules test framework

-- No need to transpile just because your code uses ES6 modules.
+Specish does not use patterns for spec filenames.
+Instead, you simply import Specish and destructure the context into those familar functions (`describe`, `it`, `beforeEach`, `afterEach`, `expect`, etc.)

+You can:

 - Put your tests in the same module as your code.
 - Run your tests in the browser or Node.js.

-> Please note that support for ES6 modules is required
+> Note: Specish requires support for ES6 modules.
-> for running tests with Specish.
 > Fortunately, most modern browsers support ES6 modules.
-> The latest version of Node.js has experimental support
+> The latest version of Node.js has experimental support.
-> for ES6 modules.